Kerch railway bridge: Early proposals for a bridge

+German efforts, 1942–1943

-Following outbreak of the German–Soviet hostilities in 1941, construction of a fixed link across the Kerch Strait gained new importance, to ensure stable supply of military units arose of both combatants.
-A ropeway construction by the German Organisation Todt (OT) started in 1942 and completed in June 1943.
+Following the outbreak of German–Soviet hostilities in 1941, construction of a fixed link across the strait gained new importance, to ensure stable supply for the military units of both combatants.
+A ropeway construction by the German Organisation Todt (OT) started in 1942 and was completed in June 1943.
 With a daily capacity of 1,000 tons, the ropeway just sufficed to meet the defensive needs of the German 17th Army.

-On 7 March 1943 Hitler ordered the construction of a combined road and railway bridge over the Strait of Kerch within six months, to push for the German invasion of the North Caucasus.
-Construction began in April 1943, but before it was completed, in September 1943 concentrated Soviet attacks began on the bridgehead, accelerating the German retreat.
+On 7 March 1943 Hitler ordered construction of a combined road and railway bridge over the strait within six months, to push for the German invasion of the North Caucasus.
+Construction began in April 1943.
+The Soviet Union closely monitored the state of transport infrastructure in German-occupied Crimea.
+From June 1943, when Soviet intelligence learned that Nazi Germany was constructing a bridge, information about it was allocated a special section in intelligence reports.
+In September 1943, before the bridge was completed, concentrated Soviet attacks began on the Kuban bridgehead, accelerating the German retreat.
 When retreating the Wehrmacht blew up the already completed parts of the bridge and destroyed the ropeway.

-Soviet construction of a railway bridge
+Soviet construction of the bridge, 1944

-The Soviet Union, for its own part, closely monitored the state of transport infrastructure in German-occupied Crimea.
-Since June 1943, when Soviet intelligence learned that Nazi Germany was constructing a Kerch Strait bridge, information about it was allocated a special section in further intelligence reports.
 Soviet forces restored the ropeway and used it extensively to further the Kerch–Eltigen Operation.
-The Soviets also were interested in using a bridge: in January 1944, even before the liberation of Kerch by the Red Army (which would take place on 11 April, during the Crimean offensive), the State Defense Committee ordered the construction of a 4.5 km railway bridge across the strait, demanding that such bridge shall be ready by 15 July 1944.
-By the time of the liberation of Kerch the engineering design was underway and general construction had begun on the eastern adjacent roads and on the causeway on the Caucasus shore.
-470 anti-air platforms, 294 anti-air guns, 132 searchlights, 96 fighters and two radars were involved in defence of the construction site from air attacks and their detection.
+The Soviets also wanted to use a bridge: in January 1944, even before the liberation of Kerch by the Red Army (which would take place on 11 April, during the Crimean offensive), the State Defense Committee ordered the construction of a 4.5 km railway bridge across the strait, to be finished by 15 July 1944.
+By the time Kerch was liberated, the engineering design was underway and general construction had begun on the eastern adjacent roads and on the causeway on the Caucasus shore.
+470 anti-air platforms, 294 anti-air guns, 132 searchlights, 96 fighters and two radars were used to detect and defend from aerial attacks on the construction site.